Laravel Permissions with Spatie, Practical Guide: Authorization with Roles, Installation

 • role_has_permissions

-In order to use the permissions from the users entity, we register the roles trait:
+To be able to use permissions from the user entity, we register the roles trait:

 use Spatie\Permission\Traits\HasRoles;